June 2026

 Third Parties are fundamentally required to take all reasonable measures to ensure they respect, uphold, and communicate this Standard across their business and within their own supply chains connected with the Third Parties’ contract(s) with SMJV.

 SMJV operate within the construction sector which has been identified as a potential industry in Canada carrying high risk for forced labour and child labour.
 Collaborative relationships are built with Tier 1 suppliers on projects and supplier oversight is in place.
-The entities’ Greenhand Program is in place to ensure all new or underage workers are identified and mitigations are put in place to prevent any forced labour or child labour issues.
+The entities’ Greenhand Programme is in place to ensure all new or underage workers are identified and mitigations are put in place to prevent any forced labour or child labour issues.

 No remediation measures have been required to date as no issues of forced labour or child labour have been identified.

-Supplier audits and inspections are in place to ensure that no forced labour or child labour risks are being identified along with supplier prequalifications.
 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and applies to the following companies in our Group:

 Drilton Limited